SamFu1113/Cracking-the-coding-interview/II.Behind_the_Scenes.md

 Only when you're good, you will contact the hiring manager.
 Therefore, if you could talk to him(her), that's a great sign!

-Furthermore, Microsoft tends to give teams more individual control and the product set is diverse.Since different teams value different aspects,因此 Microsoft 内不同部门的体验可能会有很大差异。
+Furthermore, Microsoft tends to give teams more individual control and the product set is diverse.Since different teams value different aspects,So the experience of different departments within Microsoft can vary widely.

 ### Amazon 面试